 Most of a student’s day is scheduled—periods of class that last from 45-90 minutes, interspersed with lunch, physical exercise, and extra-curricular periods.
 At-home schedules tend to be a bit more free-flowing.
 In the homeschooling environment, however, a structured routine and dedicated time for learning will build some much-needed guardrails for students to thrive.

 Some strategies are available online, but a few key tenets of building a strong, at-home schedule: make a physical schedule, have it displayed, and model it after a student’s normal school day.
 It is nearly impossible to replicate the school environment at home, but it is possible to make the home environment an effective place of learning.
-Establishing a strong schedule and routine is the foundation of this.
+Homeschooling parents should understand that establishing a strong schedule and routine is the foundation of this.
 Homeschool.com has effective strategies and examples of schedule-building available for anyone who needs it.

 Keep in mind, however, that the transition to complete social distancing can be a challenge for many children who are now isolated from their peers.
 Have patience with the process, and allow your children the time to adapt and the flexibility to struggle with the changed learning environment.
 It is not “normal” for non-homeschooled kids to be away from their classmates, friends, and activities for extended periods of time.
 This new normal will take some adjustment for all parties involved—teachers, parents, and students.